Amazon Shopping Tips

 Unlike magnification apps, camera apps allow you to use the forward-facing camera.
 This can help you use the feature for personal care purposes.

-Choosing The Right Magnifier For Your Needs
+Choosing the Right Magnifier for Your Needs

 Adaptive technology advancements have improved magnifiers across the board.
 However, basic handheld magnifiers with an actual lens have not seen many advancements.
 We often view the handheld magnifier as the standard Sherlock Holmes clue-finding magnifier.
 The large lens on this magnifier increases the viewer’s field of vision when viewing text or other small items.
 Often, we think a larger lens gives us a more expansive viewing space.
 However, this is not necessarily the right way to think about a magnifying glass.